semnikolaev/aurelius-test-fork/libs/m4i-governance-data-quality/README.md

 │       run.py
 ```

-# Execution

-1. Create the Python Environment.
-How to do this can be found in this file under `Installation`
-2. Fill in the Configurations and Credentials as indicated in this file under `Configurations and Credentials`
-3. Run `scripts\run.py` to create 6 files in output folder, 3 each for Attributes and Relationships.
-Same data is also
-pushed to Elastic.
-   1. creates/updates an index for attributes as `<prefix>`_quality_attr_[ summary | complaint | non_complaint]
-   2. creates/updates an index for relationships as `<prefix>`_quality_rels_[ summary | complaint | non_complaint]

 # Updates
 Data needed to be added to App search and entities are created in dev atlas. new function `_push_rules_to_atlas` in `Rules` class was added,
 This function creates the entities in atlas.